Introducing the 4 financial statements

 Cash flow

 Analyzing cash flow trends helps the CFO accurately calculate the organization's liquidity position and identify potential future cash flow issues.
+It helps them push the headlights farther down the road to enable sustainable growth without sacrificing cash position.

 Good cash flow forecasting helps anticipate future cash needs, budget for growth, and plan for the inevitable rainy day.

-So keeping an eye on your cash flows is incredibly important.
+So, keeping an eye on your cash flows is incredibly important.

-Conclusion: the four financial statements
+Streamlining the four financial statements